GHOST-Aram/api-testing/ts-jest.md

 # Configuring Jest for Typescript Unit Tests

-Jest if Unit testing library for JavaScript.
-Testing JavaScript code with Jest is straight forward and doesn't require any additional configuration.
+Jest is a unit testing library for JavaScript.
+Testing JavaScript code with Jest is straightforward and doesn't require any additional configuration.
 When it comes to testing Typescript code without compiling it to JavaScript first, a few configurations are required.
-There are two way of setting up jest for Typescript unit test; via babel or `ts-jest`.
+There are two ways for setting up Jest for Typescript unit test; via babel or `ts-jest`.
 Babel is a popular multipurpose transpiler for JavaScript. `ts-jest` is an extension of the Typescript compiler tailored to work with Jest.
-In this article, we will explore and demostrate how to configure Jest to test Typescript code via `ts-jest`.
+In this article, we will explore and demonstrate how to configure Jest to test Typescript code via `ts-jest`.

 To create a Typescript and Jest testing environment, we will execute the following sequence of activities:

-1. Create working directory and initialize npm
+1. Create an initialized working directory.
-2. Install Typescript
+2. Install Typescript.
-3. Configure Typescript
+3. Configure Typescript.
-4. Install jest and related dependencies
+4. Install Jest and its related dependencies.
-5. Configure jest for Typescript
+5. Configure Jest for Typescript.
+6. Edit `package.json` test script.
-6. Try it out
+7. Try it out.

-Let us start by creating an npm initialized working directory.
+Let us start by creating an npm-initialized working directory.

-## 1. Create working directory and initialize npm
+## 1. Create an initialized working directory.
-First and foremost, we need a directory that will contain all our dependencies, source files, testing files and configuration files.
-In this step we will create a directory called `jest-ts-tests` and intialize it as a node project directory.
+In this step, we will create a directory called `jest-ts-tests` and initialize it as a node project directory.

-Create directory named `jest-ts-tests` and run
+Create a directory named `jest-ts-tests` and run

 ```
 npm init